brooklynrail/brooklynrail-platform/content/events/2020/07/brooke-kamin-rapaport-lauren-haynes-and-ken-lum-with-joachim-pissarro-and-helen-lee.md

       Martin Puryear: Liberty/Libertà.
 She has curated exhibitions at the Brooklyn Museum, the Jewish Museum, the Fine Arts Museums of San Francisco, among others. "
-  - person: helen-lee
-    event_bio: Helen Lee has had many roles in the art world, including collector, academic, art advisor, art book editor, and auction house specialist.
-She has worked at Christie’s, Harry N. Abrams Publishing, the Robert Miller Gallery, and for James Wolfensohn, among others.
-Her passion for the arts derives from her belief that art and culture provide vital means of communication across cultural and political divides.
-Helen is an advisor to the Milken Institute for its art and culture programming.
-She is the Chairman of the American Foundation for the Courtauld Institute of Art, where she completed her post-graduate studies after earning a BA from Harvard.
-Helen is also a board member of the Rail.
-  - person: joachim-pissaro
-    event_bio: "Joachim Pissarro is the Bershad Professor of Art History and Director of the Hunter College Galleries, Hunter College, CUNY/City University of New York.
-He was a Curator at MoMA’s Department of Painting and Sculpture.
-His recent curatorial projects include Alberto Giacometti |
-      Yves Klein: In Search of the Absolute at Gagosian Gallery London (2016);
-      Pissarro à Eragny at the Musée du Luxembourg (2017); Olga Picasso, Musée National Picasso, Paris (2017), Museo Picasso, Málaga (2019), and the Pushkin State Museum of Fine Arts, Moscow (2019).
-His latest book Aesthetics of the Margins / The Margins of Aesthetics: Wild Art Explained (2018, Penn State University Press) is co-authored with David Carrier, following Wild Art (Phaidon, 2016).
-Joachim is also a Consulting Editor of the Brooklyn Rail."
   - person: lauren-haynes
     event_bio: "Lauren Haynes is the Curator of Contemporary Art at Crystal Bridges Museum of American Art and Curator of Visual Arts at the Momentary in